 House Bill 1175 – increases funding percentage for preschool exceptional children in approved programs to 100%.

 House Bill 1184 – provides $2,000 annual salary supplements to licensed teachers in geographic shortage areas.

 House Bill 1365 – prohibits school districts from paying assistant teachers less in local contribution funds than was paid in such funds in the immediately preceding year.

-DEAD – Amends Early Learning Collaborative (ELC) statute; increases per student funding for ELCs to $2,500 for full-day and $1,250 for half-day programs; changes curriculum and reporting requirements; sets goal to serve 25 percent of four-year-olds by beginning of 2022-2023 school year.
+Senate Bill 2314 – increases per student funding for Early Learning Collaboratives to no less than $2,500 for full-day and $1,250 for half-day programs; sets goal of serving 25% of four-year-olds by the beginning of 2024-2025 school year.

 Senate Bill 2319 – provides $2,000 annual salary supplement to licensed teachers in geographical critical teacher shortage areas.